 “The Preserve” in Old Saybrook, Essex and Westbrook is a nearly 1000 acre forest protected in 2015 after many years of conservation efforts.
 It had been recognized as the largest remaining unprotected coastal forest between Boston & New York before its recent acquisition.
 Seventy acres in Essex is owned and managed by the Essex Land Trust with the majority of the rest jointly owned by the state and the town of Old Saybrook.
 You can access “The Preserve” from the south in Old Saybrook via Ingham Hill Rd off I-95 and in the north in Essex in 2 locations off Ingham Hill Rd off Route 153.

-The trails in Old Saybrook are primarily the old forest roads which are wide, flat and mostly free from rocks.
-The Essex portion of the Blue trail is primarily singletrack with some steep and rocky sections.
+The trails in Old Saybrook are primarily the old forest roads which are wide, flat and mostly free of rocks.
+The Essex portion of the Blue Trail is primarily singletrack with some steep and rocky sections.

-The Preserve is a worthy hike with well maintained trails and various topography, none very strenuous.
+The Preserve is a worthy hike with well-maintained trails and varied topography, none very strenuous.
 You will not see any majestic distant vistas but will be rewarded with 10 miles of hiking among nearly 1000 acres of glorious forest and ferns.